-This product may be generally used in all EU countries (and other countries following the EU directive 1999/5/EC) without any limitation except for the countries mentioned below.
+This product may be generally used in all EU countries (and other countries following the EU directive 1999/5/EC) without any limitation.
 Please refer to our WLAN Regulatory Database for getting further national radio interface regulations and requirements for a particular country.